aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-onenote-document-to-stream/_index.md

 ## Step 1: Load the OneNote Document

-The first step is to load the OneNote document into Aspose.Note.
+Load the source OneNote file into an `Aspose.Note` `Document` object.
+Replace the placeholder path with the actual location of your `.one` file.

 ```java
 String dataDir = "Your Document Directory";